 Ancillary works include civil, structural, geotechnical, marine, environmental protection, landscaping and drainage works as well as street lighting, traffic aids (including sign gantries), water mains, fire hydrants, traffic control and surveillance system and electrical & mechanical works.
-There is also a tunnel section which will pass under Scenic Hill and Airport Railway, and connect to the proposed at-grade road along the eastern coast of Airport Island so as to reduce the environmental and visual formation of an artificial island of about 150 hectares at the northeast of Hong Kong International Airport (HKIA) (including 130 hectares of land for construction of HKBCF about 20 hectares of land for construction and the Tuen Mun-Chek Lap Kok Link southern landfall) and construction of superstructures for accommodating the necessary Customs, Immigration and Quarantine facilities.
-These facilities include the Passenger Clearance Building, clearance examination facilities, provision of accommodation for and facilities of Government departments providing services in connection with HKBCF, together with clearance areas for coaches/private cars/goods vehicles, public transport interchanges as well as necessary road systems linking up Tuen Mun-Chek Lap Kok Link (TM-CLKL) and leading to and from HKIA.
+There is also a tunnel section which will pass under Scenic Hill and Airport Railway, and connect to the proposed at-grade road along the eastern coast of

-(c) CE/Northwest New Territories is mainly responsible for TM-CLKL and Tuen Mun Western Bypass.
+- (b) CE/HKBCF is mainly responsible for taking forward the construction of HKBCF with an approved project estimate of \$30.4 billion.
+This mega and complex project involves the formation of an artificial island of about 150 hectares at the northeast of Hong Kong International Airport ("HKIA") (including about 130 hectares of land for construction of the HKBCF and about 20 hectares of land for construction of Tuen Mun - Chek Lap Kok Link southern landfall) and the construction of superstructures for accommodating necessary Customs, Immigration and Quarantine facilities.
+These facilities include the Passenger Clearance Building, clearance and examination facilities, provision accommodation for and facilities of Government departments providing services in connection with the HKBCF, together with clearance areas for coaches/private cars/goods vehicles, public transport interchanges as well as necessary road systems linking up HKLR and Tuen Mun-Chek Lap Kok Link (TM-CLKL) and leading to and from HKIA. - (c) CE/Northwest New Territories is mainly responsible for TM-CLKL and Tuen Mun Western Bypass ("TMWB").
 The two highway projects involve the construction of two longest road tunnels, one undersea and one on land, in Hong Kong.
 There is a wide spectrum of complicated and challenging administrative and engineering issues associated with the construction of these tunnels.
 The approved project estimate of the proposed works for the TM-CLKL project is about \$44.8 billion, and the works are of very large scale with complex interfacing issues to be resolved.
 Apart from the above, CE/Northwest New Territories is also responsible for the planning of major transport projects and the coordination of project interface matters associated with housing development and land supply initiatives in Northwest New Territories and Lantau.

-Railway Development Office (RDO)
+Railway Development Office